Effects of octahedral tilting on the electronic structure and optical properties of $d^0$ double perovskites $\mathbf{\rm A_2ScSbO_6}$ ($\mathbf{\rm A=Sr, Ca}$): Results and Discussion

+In the low-frequency limit ($\omega \rightarrow 0$), the magnitude of the dielectric response $\epsilon _1(0)$ corresponds to the static optical dielectric constant $\epsilon_\infty$.
+Using Eq. (\ref{eqn:staticdielectric}), the refraction coefficient is calculated from the dielectric response, and is found to be:

+in conformity with the Fig. \ref{fig:refraexti}(a), which shows the finite-frequency refractive index and closely follows the real part of dielectric function.
+Fig. \ref{fig:refraexti}(b) shows the extinction coefficient for the different phases of the SSS and CSS compound, as obtained from Eq. (\ref{eqn:nandk}), and has the same features as the imaginary part of the dielectric function.
+The finite-frequency refraction coefficient has maximum values of approximately 2.7 for the cubic phase, at the photon energy of approximately 5 eV.
+The corresponding maximum value for the distorted phases is slightly lower and follows the trend in the first peak in the real part of the dielectric constant.

+It is worth pointing out that the dielectric constant for SSS on YBCO and MgO is found to be 8.8 (with loss tangent equal to 2.1E-03) \cite{TauberAntimonyInterest5}, which is considerably larger than the values found in this work.
+We believe that the discrepancy is either due to disorder or influenced by the substrate.

-While the value of $n(0)_{xx}$ and $n(0)_{zz}$ for the cubic phase of the SSS compound is same as expected, the monoclinic and tetragonal phases shows deviation.
-Ratio of the components along different directions, $n(0)_{xx}/n(0)_{zz}$, is measure of the optical anisotropy of the material.
-For the monoclinic and tetragonal phases of SSS, this ratio is equal to 1.004 and 0.998 respectively.
-On the other hand, value of the average refraction coefficient for the monoclinic CSS is 1.93 with the corresponding anisotropy ratio equal to 1.003.
-Figure \ref{fig:refraexti}(b) shows the extinction coefficient for the different phases of the SSS and CSS compound, as obtained from Eq. (\ref{eqn:nandk}).
+While the value of $n(0)_{xx}$ and $n(0)_{zz}$ for the ideal cubic phase is same, the tetragonal and monoclinic phases show deviation.
+Ratio of the components along different directions, $n(0)_{xx}/n(0)_{zz}$, is a measure of the optical anisotropy of the material.
+For the tetragonal and monoclinic phases of the SSS, this ratio is equal to $0.986$, $1.0097$ and $1.0074$ for $I4/m$, $B2/m$ and $P2_1/n$ phases, respectively.
+Therefore, as we move away from the ideal cubic symmetry, the optical anisotropy first decreases for the tetragonal symmetry and then increases for the monoclinic symmetry.
+For the CSS, the corresponding anisotropy ratio is equal to 1.0104, which is due to larger distortion in the octahedra induced by relatively smaller Ca cation.